 Paul is a member of both Arden Photo Group and Smethwick Photographic societies.
-He started photography in 2010 quickly enjoying club photography and in 2013 started to actively enter both uk and international competitions.
-He has been fortunate enough to have photographed at some of the UK’s most prestigious athletic and gymnastic events whilst also enjoying travel photography and documenting people and cultures as far as India, Georgia and Romania to date.
+He started photography in 2010, quickly enjoying club photography and in 2013 started to actively enter both UK and international competitions.
+He has been fortunate enough to have photographed some of the UK’s most prestigious athletic and gymnastic events whilst also enjoying travel photography and documenting people and cultures as far as India, Georgia and Romania to date.

 Web site http://www.paulhassell.co.uk/

 A Belfast based studio photographer, and a popular speaker and judge on the camera club circuit in the UK and Ireland.
 His presentations are always print based, with a large selection of exhibition prints, all mounted using Paper Spectrum pre-cut window mounts and self-adhesive backing boards.